scipion-em/docs/docs/user/tutorials/modelBuilding/050-volumeScenario.rst

    Sharpened maps generated after two iterations.

-Additionally, by clicking *Analyze Results* (:numref:`model_building_localdeblur_1` (6)) the sharpened map obtained after the second iteration, :math:`i.e.` the *last* map, can be also visualized and compared with the initial one in *ChimeraX* (:numref:`model_building_localdeblur_3`).
+Additionally, by clicking *Analyze Results* (:numref:`model_building_localdeblur_1` (6)) the sharpened map obtained after the second iteration, *i.e.* the *last* map, can be also visualized and compared with the initial one in *ChimeraX* (:numref:`model_building_localdeblur_3`).

 .. figure:: Images/Fig64.svg